Alfalfa House - Community Project with an Edge

-This small project demonstrates two important things about Architecture.
+This small community shop design project demonstrates two important things about Architecture.
 First, intelligent, pragmatic and beautiful design is not about money; good design is achievable, even on the tightest budget.
 And second, that one of markers of effective architecture is how well it translates a client’s culture and values into reality.

 On both counts, this small project for Alfalfa House, in Sydney’s inner west has proven a success.